squared-studio/risc-v-tests/README.md

 ## Directory Structure

+- **`build/`**: This directory is used to store all intermediate and final build artifacts, such as compiled executables and log files, generated during the testing process.
+- **`generic/`**: Contains general-purpose tests that are not specific to a particular instruction set extension (e.g., GPR tests, stdout tests).
 - **`rv32i/`**: Contains assembly tests specifically for the **RV32I** (32-bit Integer) instruction set.
 - **`rv64i/`**: Contains assembly tests specifically for the **RV64I** (64-bit Integer) instruction set.
-- **`generic/`**: Contains general-purpose tests that are not specific to a particular instruction set extension (e.g., GPR tests, stdout tests).
-- **`build/`**: This directory is used to store all intermediate and final build artifacts, such as compiled executables and log files, generated during the testing process.
+- **`test_data/`**: Stores extracted data from test runs, organized by test and architecture.
+This data can be used for regression checking or further analysis.
 - **`spike.ld`**: The linker script used when compiling tests for execution on the Spike RISC-V ISA simulator.
 It defines the memory layout and entry point for the test programs.

 ## Prerequisites